 - As a collective voice, we will liaise with other industry organisations and networks, constructively engaging with government, clients and design media

 Design Declares is open to individuals and institutions working in industrial, digital, graphic, communication and service design.
-To declare here, you must be a company with an office in the UK employing at least one full-time designer.
+To declare as a UK signatory, you must be a company with an office in the UK employing at least one full-time designer.
 We also welcome declarations from practising freelance designers who are registered as self-employed in the UK.
+International agencies and creatives outside of the UK can sign as a global supporter.
 All declarations will be named and published on this site.

 I am Declaring Emergency